Protests worldwide embrace Black Lives Matter movement

 In Brisbane, one of several Australian cities where rallies were held, police estimated 10,000 people joined a peaceful protest, wearing masks and holding "Black Lives Matter" placards.
 Many wrapped themselves in indigenous flags, calling for an end to police mistreatment of indigenous Australians.

-Banners and slogans have focused not just on George Floyd but on a string of other controversies in specific countries as well as the mistreatment of minorities in general.
-In Sydney, a last-minute court decision overruled a coronavirus ban as several thousand people marched amid a heavy police presence.
+Banners and slogans have focused not just on George Floyd but on a string of other controversies in different countries as well as the mistreatment of minorities in general.
+In Sydney, a last-minute court decision overruling a ban imposed because of the coronavirus allowed several thousand people to march, with a heavy police presence.

 In Tokyo, marchers protested against what they said was police mistreatment of a Kurdish man who says he was stopped while driving and shoved to the ground.
 Organisers said they were also marching in support of the Black Lives Matter movement.
 "I want to show that there's racism in Japan now," said 17-year-old high school student Wakaba, who declined to give her family name.

-In Seoul, dozens of South Korean activists and foreign residents gathered, some wearing black masks with "can't breathe" in Korean, echoing George Floyd's final words as he lay on the pavement.
-With coronavirus pandemic restrictions in Bangkok, activists went online, asking for video and photos of people wearing black, raising their fists and holding signs, and explaining why they "stand united behind Black Lives Matter".
+In Seoul, dozens of South Korean activists and foreign residents gathered, some wearing black masks with "Can't breathe" in Korean, echoing George Floyd's final words as he lay on the ground.
+In Bangkok, activists avoided coronavirus restrictions by going online, asking for video and photos of people wearing black, raising their fists and holding signs, and explaining why they supported the Black Lives Matter movement.

-Protesters were expected to gather in Washington for a huge demonstration on Saturday as street marches across the United States entered the 12th day.
+Protesters were expected to gather in Washington for a huge demonstration on Saturday as demonstrations across the United States entered the 12th day.

 ALSO READ